 The ideal candidate for an implant will be in good general and dental health.
 The best cases will be patients with well-maintained mouths, free from periodontal (gum) disease.

 Placement of an implant requires a small operation.
 This can be carried out under local anaesthesia, perhaps with sedation if you are slightly apprehensive.
 Once inserted, the implants must be allowed to integrate with your jawbone.
 This normally takes at least three months in the lower jaw and six months in the upper jaw.

 During this time, the implants are usually left buried under the gum.
 Often aesthetically pleasing temporary restorations may be placed over the region.
 Later, a short operation allows the implant to be exposed before it is used to support the new crown, bridge or denture.

 Treatment is normally far less painful and traumatic than imagined.
 Modern techniques ensure the insertion of the implant can be carried out relatively quickly and without undue discomfort.
 Naturally, any surgical operation carries a slight risk of complications, however these can be minimised with careful attention to detail by a skilled and experienced operator.

 The success rates for dental implants are very high and they are considered an excellent option for replacing missing teeth.

-Our highly competent and experienced implant practitioners, Mr Dhanda, a specialty registrar in Oral and Maxillo-facial Surgery, and Dr Hinchliffe, would be pleased to offer you an initial consultation to discuss your particular case.
+Our highly competent and experienced implant practitioners, Mr Dhanda, a Consultant in Oral and Maxillo-facial Surgery, and Dr Hinchliffe, would be pleased to offer you an initial consultation to discuss your particular case.